-Mom, excuse me, but… is that the original Manhattans with George Smith on lead?
+Mom, excuse me, but… is that the original Manhattans with George Smith?
+Which one is he?

-For your information, Mom, the pizza is in the oven, and I was in the bedroom watching “Frasier”.
+For your information, Mom, there’s a pizza is in the oven, and I was in the bedroom watching “Frasier”.

 Right, I’m sure everyone cares!
 And P.S., yes, those are the original Manhattans.